uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/sections/machine-code.md

-# Machine Code (low level languages)
+# Machine code (low level languages)

 {panel type="teacher-note"}

-# Not expecting students to write machine code!
+# We're not expecting students to write machine code!

 Students are NOT expected (or even encouraged) to be able to write their own program in these languages.
 The purpose of the examples and getting the students to modify them is to help them understand why programming directly in these languages is best avoided, and thus the reason for high level languages.